lingo-iitgn/commentator/README.md

 > **Docker** (optional)

-To get started with the project, follow these steps:
+**To get started with the project, follow these steps:**

-#### Clone Repository
+Clone the Repository:
 ```
 git clone https://github.com/lingo-iitgn/commentator.git
 cd commentator